anamvakil/SP500_Data_Analysis_using_Tableau/README.md

 ### Conclusion
  All the above-given dashboards present the data in different types of charts and graphs.
 This helps us to easily and quantitatively study various aspects related to the performance of the S&P 500 industries in the past.
 Finally, these dashboards also allow us to analyze how different aspects of these industries had an impact on their overall rise or decline as a part of the S&P 500.

+__NOTE__: All the files related to this project have been uploaded to GitHub except the main dataset due to size limitations.
+Please use [this link](https://file.io/oChxWwrYK2lA) to download the dataset.

 ### References:
  - [Tableau Certified Data Analyst: Top Exam Prep Course by Lukas Halim](https://www.udemy.com/share/101Wus3@cLobZ0XBRNKwQjuZbMQquN4BG6LhCksrBekTXv271XYkDmR6A2ftFbSGLQBij6bwAA==/)
  - [Kaggle.](https://www.kaggle.com/)